 Thank you for your interest in volunteering in Albemarle County Public Schools!
 Every day, students and teachers across our School Division benefit from the generosity of volunteers who take the time to share their talents with our children.
 The countless tasks performed by volunteers are vital to the continued operation and success of our schools.
 Sharing your life experiences, memories, technical know-how, or friendship with a young person can make a huge impact on a student’s life and achievement.

-There are many ways to volunteer in our schools!
-Here are some ways you can help:
+Here are some of the many ways to volunteer in our schools:

 - Tutor an individual or a small group of students in an academic subject.

-- Mentor a student and motivate him/her to excel.
+- Mentor a student and motivate the student to excel.

 - Share your special skill, hobby, collection or story to enrich the curriculum.